-Guardsman William Gill Moore (7020985) served in 2nd Battalion Irish Guards during World War Two.
-Known as Bill, he was the son of Mr. ES Moore and Mrs. Moore of 45 Sandymount Street, Belfast, Co.
-Antrim.
+Guardsman William Gill Moore (7020985) served in 2nd Battalion Irish Guards during the Second World War.
+Known as Bill, he was the son of Mr. E.S.
+Moore and Mrs. Moore of 45 Sandymount Street, Belfast.